-Technical Authority Services: The company focuses on providing expert guidance to operators in the energy sector and promote best practices on safety to bring about a culture of safety in the entire organisation.
+Technical Authority Services: The company focuses on providing expert guidance to operators in the energy sector and promote best practices on safety case to bring about a culture of safety in the entire organisation.
 The technical authority team consists of a team of handpicked experts who have spent years in the industry mastering their job.
 The Technical Authority team has successfully completed innumerable projects on both brownfield and greenfield design and have earned appreciation from clients they have worked with.
 Some of the services offered by the team include:

 · Manage and review change request to enhance plant performance and safety.

 · Identify and develop continuous improvement projects ‘in-house’.

 · Participate in multi-functional audits of procedures and performance standards.

 · Interface with national or regional regulatory bodies.